-At almost 8 months old we are still striving to establish a more consistent schedule.
-Being a mother of two I’ve quickly learned that not everything is easier the second time around.
+At almost 8 months old, we are still striving to establish a more consistent schedule.
+Being a mother of two, I’ve quickly learned that not everything is easier the second time around.
 Some things are and some aren’t.
-Lola is an entirely different person than her big sister and in many ways I am too.
-I’m still learning my baby girl and at the same time engaging in some self-discovery in my role as a mother of two.
+Lola is an entirely different person than her big sister, and in many ways, I am too.
+I’m still learning about my baby girl and at the same time engaging in some self-discovery in my role as a mother.

-So while power naps sometimes give way to moments of frustration as I close my laptop and realize work will have to wait a little longer or the laundry may not get folded just yet; they also give way to beautiful smiles when our eyes meet and an opportunity for me to sweetly whisper “mamas here” as I gently scoop her into my arms.
-And then there’s the laughter, from me.
+So short naps sometimes give way to moments of frustration, as I close my laptop and realize work will have to wait a little longer or the laundry may not get folded just yet.
+But they also give way to beautiful smiles when our eyes meet and I can sweetly whisper “Mama’s here” as I gently scoop her into my arms.
+And then there’s the laughter — from me.
 I can’t help but laugh as I watch her developing into her own person.